jamescherti/buffer-terminator.el/README.md

 By default, *buffer-terminator* automatically determines which buffers are safe to terminate.

-However, if you need to define specific rules for keeping or terminating certain buffers, you can configure them using `buffer-terminator-rules`.
+However, if you need to define specific rules for keeping or terminating certain buffers, you can configure them using `buffer-terminator-rules-alist`.

-The `buffer-terminator-rules` variable holds instructions for keeping or terminating buffers based on their names or regular expressions.
+The `buffer-terminator-rules-alist` variable holds instructions for keeping or terminating buffers based on their names or regular expressions.
 Each rule is a cons cell where the key is a symbol indicating the rule type, and the value is either string or a list of strings.

 Here is an example:
 ```elisp